AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 ## Software  incompatibilities

+Wndows built-in SRP cannot work with AppLocker (introduced via GPO or MDM WMI Bridge).
+In such a case, SimpleWindowsHardening shows an alert.
+Furthermore, the options related to SRP are Switched OFF and removed from the Settings.

+From the year 2022, AppLocker (GPO) policies can work on Windows 10/11 Home and Pro.
+AppLocker is activated by default on Windows 11 ver.
+22H2 or later (also on Windows Home), so SRP is disabled in the default configuration.

+SimpleWindowsHardening ver.
+2.1.1.1 can enable SRP on Windows 11, and SRP can also work with enabled Smart App Control (SAC).

-Windows built-in SRP is incompatible with Child Account activated on Windows 10 via Microsoft Family Safety.
-Such an account disables most SRP restrictions.
-This issue is persistent even after removing the Child Account.
-To recover SRP functionality, Windows has to be refreshed or reset.
+Windows built-in SRP is incompatible with Child Account activated on Windows 10+ via Microsoft Family Safety.
+Child Account adds some
+AppLocker rules (via MDM), so SRP cannot work.
+Unfortunately, after removing Child Account, the AppLocker Policy files are not removed
+(unpleasant bug)!
+These policy files have to be removed manually to recover the SRP functionality.

-SWH is incompatible with SRP introduced via Group Policies Object (GPO) available in Windows Pro, Education, and Enterprise editions.
-GPO refresh feature will overwrite the SWH settings related to SRP.
-So, before installing SWH, the SRP has to be removed from GPO.
+SimpleWindowsHardening settings are not compatible with SRP introduced via Group Policies Object (GPO) available in Windows Pro, Education, and Enterprise editions.
+The GPO refresh feature will overwrite the SimpleWindowsHardening settings.
+So, before installing
+SimpleWindowsHardening, SRP has to be removed from GPO.

-SWH will also conflict with any software which uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin, Ultra Virus Killer).
-Before installing SWH it will be necessary to uninstall the conflicting application or it will be detected and SWH will replace the SRP settings with predefined settings.
+SimpleWindowsHardening will also conflict with any software which uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin, Ultra Virus Killer).
+Before installing SimpleWindowsHardening it will be necessary to uninstall the conflicting application.

 SWH uses Windows built-in features.
 Some of them can be removed or added by Microsoft in the future major Windows upgrades.
 Please use the updated SWH version.
 The old versions can rarely produce some issues.